 The Commission has been highly active in 2017 and 2018, with a total of eight meetings occurring.
-With the passage of LB732 (Riepe), the Commission now reports annually September 1st as opposed to December 1st.
-The Commission will be changing the reporting timeframe from calendar year to state fiscal year for the annual reporting requirements.
+With the passage of LB732 (Riepe), the Commission's annual report was altered from December 1st to September 1st.
+The Commission will be changing the reporting timeframe from calendar year to state fiscal year to better accommodate the annual reporting requirements.
 The contents of this year's report covers January to June 2018.
-Between July 1, 2017 and June 30, 2018, the Commission continued work on the strategic plan, and subgroup work plans submitted in the 2017 Annual Report.
+Between July 1, 2017 and June 30, 2018, the Commission continued work on the strategic plan and the subgroup work plans submitted in the 2017 Annual Report.
 Additionally, the Commission partnered with DHHS-DCFS for kinship and relative licensing recommendations to improve IV-E licensing, as well as developed a framework for training to prevent sexual abuse in Nebraska's out of home placement settings.

 The Commission's sunset date has been extended by the legislature twice, most recently in the 2016 legislative session, and is set to sunset June 30, 2019.
-The Commission is currently working to respond to the Legislative Resolution 451 introduced by Senator Bolz to examine the effectiveness, structure and continuation of the Nebraska Children's Commission.
+The Commission is currently working to respond to Legislative Resolution 451 introduced by Senator Bolz to examine the effectiveness, structure and continuation of the Nebraska Children's Commission.

-The Commission is dedicated to promoting and enhancing efficiency in its functions and increase cost savings for taxpayers.
+The Commission is dedicated to promoting and enhancing efficiency in its functions and increasing cost savings for taxpayers.
 A number of operational enhancements are underway to allow the Commission to meet statutory requirements in a more focused and efficient way.
 Since 2016, the number of Committees and Workgroups has decreased 37% from 32 groups in 2016 to 20 groups in 2018.
 For example, the Data Sharing Feasibility Study will be key to improving outcomes for children and families involved in child welfare and juvenile justice.
 Data Sharing has been a priority of the Commission since its creation in 2012.
 While this important study is underway, the Commission made room for other priorities identified, such as racial disproportionality.